Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Property rental areas that are affected through Health Homes Standard.
-Healthy Homes Standard in Tamatea include each:
+Rental property areas affected through The Healthy Homes Standard in Tamatea include each:

 • Bathrooms